 In the unadjusted model, diet quality, as measured by mean mHFII scores, was significantly lower in all three levels of food insecurity than in the food-secure level, and this difference was the most prominent among those with severe food insecurity (Table 3).
-The severe food insecurity level had a $1 \cdot 1$ (95 % CI $-1 \cdot 3$, $-0 \cdot 95$) point lower mean mHFII score than the food-secure level.
-Differences between mild and moderate food insecurity levels were approximately one-third of this difference.
+The severe food insecurity level had a 1.1 (95% CI: -1.3, -0.95) point lower mean mHFII score than the food-secure level.
+Differences for mild and moderate food insecurity levels were approximately one-third of this difference.

-After adjusting for age, sex and education level, differences in diet quality remained significant only between severe food insecurity and food-secure levels.
-The mHFII score was on average 8.0 points (95 % CI -1.0, -0.6) lower in the severely food-insecure group than in the food-secure group.
+After adjusting for age, sex, and education level, differences in diet quality remained significant only between severe food insecurity and food-secure levels.
+The mHFII score was on average 0.8 points (95% CI: -1.0, -0.6) lower in the severely food-insecure group than in the food-secure group.